- Locate the major West African empires on a map

-Arab slave trading, which exchanged slaves for goods from the Mediterranean, existed long before Islam’s spread across North Africa.
+Arab slave trading, which exchanged enslaved people for goods from the Mediterranean, existed long before Islam’s spread across North Africa.
 Muslims later expanded this trade and enslaved not only Africans but also Europeans, especially from Spain, Sicily, and Italy.
-Male captives were forced to build coastal fortifications and serve as galley slaves.
+Male captives were forced to build coastal fortifications and serve as enslaved galley people.
 Women were added to the harem.

 In the New World, the institution of slavery assumed a new aspect when the mercantilist system demanded a permanent, identifiable, and plentiful labor supply.
-African slaves were both easily identified (by their skin color) and plentiful, because of the thriving slave trade.
+Enslaved Africans were both easily identified (by their skin color) and plentiful, because of the thriving slave trade.
 This led to a race-based slavery system in the New World unlike any bondage system that had come before.
-Initially, the Spanish tried to force Indians to farm their crops.
+Initially, the Spanish tried to force Native people to farm their crops.
 Most Spanish and Portuguese settlers coming to the New World were gentlemen and did not perform physical labor.
 They came to “serve God, but also to get rich,” as noted by Bernal Díaz del Castillo.
 However, enslaved natives tended to sicken or die from disease or from the overwork and cruel treatment they were subjected to, and so the indigenous peoples proved not to be a dependable source of labor.
-Although he later repented of his ideas, the great defender of the Indians, Bartolomé de Las Casas, seeing the near extinction of the native population, suggested the Spanish send black (and white) laborers to the Indies.
-These workers proved hardier, and within fifty years, a change took place: The profitability of the African slave trade, coupled with the seemingly limitless number of potential slaves and the Catholic Church’s denunciation of the enslavement of Christians, led race to become a dominant factor in the institution of slavery.
+Although he later repented of his ideas, the great defender of the Native peoples, Bartolomé de Las Casas, seeing the near extinction of the native population, suggested the Spanish send Black (and White) laborers to the Indies.
+These workers proved hardier, and within fifty years, a change took place: The profitability of the African slave trade, coupled with the seemingly limitless number of potential enslaved people and the Catholic Church’s denunciation of the enslavement of Christians, led race to become a dominant factor in the institution of slavery.

 The Beginnings of Racial Slavery

 Slavery has a long history.
 The ancient Greek philosopher Aristotle posited that some peoples were homunculi, or humanlike but not really people—for instance, if they did not speak Greek.
-Both the Bible and the Koran have passages that address the treatment of slaves.
-Vikings who raided from Ireland to Russia brought back slaves of all nationalities.
-During the Middle Ages, traders from the interior of Africa brought slaves along well-established routes to sell them along the Mediterranean coast.
-Initially, slavers also brought European slaves to the Caribbean.
+Both the Bible and the Koran have passages that address the treatment of enslaved people.
+Vikings who raided from Ireland to Russia brought back enslaved people of all nationalities.
+During the Middle Ages, traders from the interior of Africa brought enslaved people along well-established routes to sell them along the Mediterranean coast.
+Initially, slavers also brought enslaved Europeans to the Caribbean.
 Many of these were orphaned or homeless children captured in the cities of Ireland.
 The question is, when did slavery become based on race?
 This appears to have developed in the New World, with the introduction of gruelingly labor-intensive crops such as sugar and coffee.
 Unable to fill their growing need from the ranks of prisoners or indentured servants, the European colonists turned to African laborers.
-The Portuguese, although seeking a trade route to India, also set up forts along the West African coast for the purpose of exporting slaves to Europe.
-Historians believe that by the year 1500, 10 percent of the population of Lisbon and Seville consisted of black slaves.
+The Portuguese, although seeking a trade route to India, also set up forts along the West African coast for the purpose of exporting people to Europe.
+Historians believe that by the year 1500, 10 percent of the population of Lisbon and Seville consisted of Black enslaved people.
 Because of the influence of the Catholic Church, which frowned on the enslavement of Christians, European slave traders expanded their reach down the coast of Africa.